codepath/android_guides/Using-Parcelable.md

 ### Passing Data Result Back to Parent Activity

-If an activity is [[returning a data result back to the parent activity|Using-Intents-to-Create-Flows#returning-data-result-to-parent-activity]], the `onActivityResult()` method in the parent activity is invoked:
+If a launched activity is [[returning a data result back to the parent activity|Using-Intents-to-Create-Flows#returning-data-result-to-parent-activity]], the `onActivityResult()` method in the parent activity is invoked:

 ```java
 // ActivityOne.java, time to handle the result of the sub-activity